2024 Ulu Tiram police station attack: Jemaah Islamiyah

 Abu Bakar Ba'asyir, the co-founder of the militant group Jemaah Islamiyah (JI), condemned the incident and insisted he personally was not involved in the attack through a video sent by his son to Malaysiakini.
 He further expressed that whoever accuses or trying to implicate him with the attack are lying and asking them to prove it in front of Allah and advising Muslim youths to not follow hardline ways by easily labelling others as infidels without any reasons based on the Quran.
 He stated that Islam should be defended only through dawah and prayers, not by killings or bombings.

-Subsequently, the whole JI terror group was disbanded by its leaders a month after the attack.
+Subsequently, the whole JI terror group was disbanded by its leaders on 30 June 2024, a month after the attack.